HaoranYao/picoquic/README.md

-# quic migration based on picoquic
+# Quic migration based on picoquic

 Picoquic is a minimalist implementation of the QUIC protocol, as defined by the IETF.
 The IETF spec started with the version of QUIC defined by Google and